Rabbi Igael "Iggy" Gurin-Malous - Chief Executive Officer

 He is a contributor to the Good Men Project, and a frequent author, speaker, teacher and contributor on subjects ranging from spirituality, fatherhood and LGBTQI issues.

-Currently, he serves at Temple Israel of Hollywood as the Talmud Scholar in Residence, teaching weekly classes on Interpreting Talmud.
-Igael also serves on the board and faculty at the Academy of Jewish Religion of California and is the Director of Spiritual Counseling at Beit T’Shuvah in Los Angeles.
+Currently, he is the founding rabbi and CEO of the T’Shuvah Center in Brooklyn New York.
+He also serves at Temple Israel of Hollywood as the Talmud Scholar in Residence, teaching weekly classes on Interpreting Talmud.
+Igael also serves on the board and faculty at the Academy of Jewish Religion of California.

 All that said, Rabbi Iggy stands firm on his position that his two children, Max and Roxie, are his proudest achievement.

 Nicole Goodman - Consultant

 Since 2012, Nicole has worked for Beit T'Shuvah in an array of different departments including: Partners in Prevention Department as an Educational Program Assistant, Grants Manager, and the Program Director for the Elaine Breslow Institute (EBI) - an outreach and education program created to help educate both medical and Jewish professionals about addiction and recovery.
 Nicole is incredibly passionate about her work and plays a vital role at T'Shuvah Center.